unixwzrd/unixwzrd.github.io/html/projects/LogGPT.md

 category: LogGPT
 permalink: /projects/LogGPT/
 image: /assets/images/projects/LogGPT/LogGPT.png
-excerpt: "ChatGPT conversations often contain valuable insights, research, and discussions that users need to **preserve, organize, and analyze**.
-The **LogGPT** for Safari extension allows users to **save entire conversations in structured JSON format**, making it easy to manage and integrate with AI-driven tools."
+excerpt: "LogGPT for Safari exports complete ChatGPT conversations as structured JSON so you can keep local archives, preserve research context, and feed downstream AI or documentation workflows."
 ---

+## Local Archives for ChatGPT Conversations

-ChatGPT conversations often contain valuable insights, research, and discussions that users need to **preserve, organize, and analyze**.
-The **LogGPT** for Safari extension allows users to **save entire conversations in structured JSON format**, making it easy to manage and integrate with AI-driven tools.
+ChatGPT conversations often contain research, troubleshooting history, writing drafts, decisions, and project context that are easy to lose inside a hosted chat interface. **LogGPT for Safari** exports complete ChatGPT conversations as structured JSON so you can keep your own archive and decide what to do with it next.
-## Easily Export and Archive Your ChatGPT Conversations

-This project is part of a broader effort to **enhance AI-powered workflows**, integrating seamlessly with **venvutil** and **chunking tools** for advanced text processing.
+The extension runs in Safari on macOS and is available through Apple's App Store.
+It is useful when you want local control over your chat history, especially before turning conversations into Markdown, HTML, documentation, search indexes, or downstream AI context.

+## Why It Matters

+AI chat history becomes more useful when it is portable.
+Exported conversations can be reviewed, backed up, searched, converted, chunked, or reused in local-first workflows instead of remaining trapped in a browser tab.

+LogGPT fits the broader Distributed Thinking Systems stack as the capture layer for ChatGPT history.
+[Extract Chat](/projects/extract-chat/) turns those exports into readable Markdown or HTML, and tools such as [VenvUtil](/projects/venvutil/) can help process larger archives for local AI and data workflows.

-### Key Features
+## Key Features

 - **Capture complete ChatGPT sessions** with a single click
 - **Download conversations in structured JSON format** for easy storage and analysis
 - **No external servers, no tracking, and full user control - runs entirely in your browser**
-- **Works with AI-driven tools to process and extract insights from conversations**
+- **Works with local processing tools** for review, conversion, chunking, and archival workflows
-- **[VenvUtil](https://github.com/unixwzrd/venvutil)** - Has tools for converting exported files into HTML or Markdown, and chunking them for use with other AI tools.
-- **Context Transfer** - Split exported files and upload them into a new ChatGPT session to continue conversations seamlessly.
+- **Supports context transfer** by making it easier to split exported files and reuse selected context in a new session

-### Development & Availability
+## Development & Availability

-The extension is available for **Safari on macOS** and can be installed manually from **[GitHub](https://github.com/unixwzrd/LogGPT)**.
+The extension is available for **Safari on macOS** through the [App Store](https://apps.apple.com/us/app/loggpt/id6743342693?mt=12), and the project is also available on [GitHub](https://github.com/unixwzrd/LogGPT).

 For details on **installation, usage, and technical documentation**, refer to the project's **[README](https://github.com/unixwzrd/LogGPT)**.

+If you need help building local archive, conversion, or AI analysis workflows around exported chat history, [get in touch](/contact/).